ibm-cloud-docs/vmwaresolutions/services/fortinetvm_considerations.md

 If more resources are needed to run the FortiGate Virtual Appliance service, you can add more ESXi servers before you install the service.

-## Considerations when you remove FortiGate Virtual Appliance
+## Considerations when you delete FortiGate Virtual Appliance
 {: #fortinetvm_considerations-remove}

-Before you remove the FortiGate Virtual Appliance service, ensure that the configuration of the existing FortiGate Virtual Appliances is removed correctly.
+Before you delete the FortiGate Virtual Appliance service, ensure that the configuration of the existing FortiGate Virtual Appliances is deleted correctly.
 Specifically, network traffic must be routed around FortiGate Virtual Appliances instead of through FortiGate Virtual Appliances.
 Otherwise, the existing data traffic within your environment might be impacted.

 ## Related links
 {: #fortinetvm_considerations-related}